No results were found...

 Disclaimer

-This article is made available by MailerLite for educational purposes only as well as to give you general information and a general understanding of the law.
+This article is made available by MailerLite for educational purposes to give you a general understanding of the law.
 It does not aim to provide specific legal advice.
 By using this blog site, you understand that there is no attorney-client relationship between you and MailerLite.
 We strongly recommend consulting a lawyer to discuss the individual needs of your business.

 Recital 32 further specifies:

-GDPR fields are elements that can be added to your signup forms to enable you to properly collect and store subscriber consent.
-By using GDPR fields, you will help to ensure that your organization remains compliant regarding the GDPR.
+GDPR fields are elements you can add to your signup forms to collect and store subscriber consent, helping you remain compliant with GDPR.

 GDPR fields in MailerLite